 In law school, Kimano served as President of the Alpha Phi Sigma Criminal Justice Honor Society and as Assistant Editor-In-Chief of the Journal of Technology Law and Policy.
 Kimano was also a member of the Student Recruitment Team, a UF Law Ambassador, a GatorLaw Mentor, and a Trial Practice teaching assistant.
 He is a member of the Phi Delta Phi legal honor society and the Phi Alpha Delta Law Fraternity.
 Kimano also clerked for US District Judge Brian J. Davis as a judicial intern and spent a semester in practice as a legal intern at the Jacksonville Division of the U.S. Attorney’s Office for the Middle District of Florida.

 Kimano has consistently worked to improve the City of Jacksonville.
-He was appointed to Jacksonville’s Board of Library Trustees by Mayor Lenny Curry and is a member of JAX Chamber’s Hightower Emerging Leaders Fellowship.
+He received mayoral appointments to Jacksonville’s Board of Library Trustees and the Jacksonville Small and Emerging Business (JSEB) Monitoring Committee, and is a member of JAX Chamber’s Hightower Emerging Leaders Fellowship.
 Although he is now an attorney, Kimano continues his service to Jacksonville as a sworn police reservist in JSO’s auxiliary unit.
 In that role, he assists the Jacksonville Sheriff’s Office on patrol and on other law enforcement deployments as a volunteer.
-His professional memberships include the Rotary Club of Jacksonville where he is the Chair of the Member Development Committee, the Chester Bedell American Inn of Court, the Jacksonville Bar Association, and the Jacksonville Chapter of the Federal Bar Association, the Jacksonville Chamber Downtown Council, the Federalist Society, Leadership Jacksonville, and Leadership Florida.
-Kimano is also a mentor in the Raines Future Lawyers and Leaders Program; and he currently serves on the Florida Bar’s Standing Committee on Diversity and Inclusion, and as the Community Engagement Committee Chair for the UF Alumni Association – ABA Jacksonville.
+His professional memberships include the Rotary Club of Jacksonville (“Florida’s First Club”) where he serves on the Board of Directors and is a Trustee of the Rotary Club of Jacksonville Foundation.
+Kimano’s professional memberships also includes the Chester Bedell American Inn of Court, the Jacksonville Bar Association, the D.W.
+Perkins Bar Association, the Jacksonville Chapter of the Federal Bar Association, the Federalist Society, Leadership Jacksonville, Leadership Florida, and the Gator Club of Jacksonville as a board member.
+Kimano is also a mentor in the Raines Future Lawyers and Leaders Program; and he currently serves on the Florida Bar’s Leadership Academy Committee, as well as the Student Education and Admissions to the Bar Committee.